josepher-lambertyo/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of keeping up with evolving technology and user behavior.
 As programmers, we must strive to create robust and efficient code that can withstand the test of time and adapt to changing circumstances.

+# 2023-11-27
+- "Today's programming wisdom is to focus on writing clean, maintainable, and efficient code.
+Always strive to improve your skills and stay up-to-date with the latest best practices and technologies in your field.
+Don't be afraid to ask for help or collaborate with others.
+And remember, debugging is an essential part of the development process, so embrace it and use it as an opportunity to learn and grow."